qiwenxu697/cse15l-lab-reports/lab1-report.md

 en-us.txt  es-mx.txt  fr.txt  zh-cn.txt
 [user@sahara ~/lecture1]$
 ```
 The working directory that the command was run is lecture1. `message` is the argument, so `ls messages` lists all the files inside `messages`.
+This is not an error.

 3.using the command with a path to a file as an argument:
 ```